Litton, Yurachek help Marshall beat Cincinnati 38-21 (Sep 30, 2017) | FOX Sports

 Litton, Yurachek help Marshall beat Cincinnati 38-21 (Sep 30, 2017)

+CINCINNATI (AP) Chase Litton and Ryan Yurachek have been together for three seasons and through rough times.

+Marshall won just three games last year and hadn’t won on the road since Oct.
+31, 2015, at Charlotte but these two road roommates led their younger teammates.

-CINCINNATI (AP) Chase Litton threw four touchdown passes, including three to Ryan Yurachek, to lead Marshall to a 38-21 win over Cincinnati on Saturday night.
+Litton threw four touchdown passes, including three to Yurachek, to help Marshall to a 38-21 win over Cincinnati on Saturday night.

+”Let’s just say we talked about this game and our prediction came true,” Litton said.
+While Cincinnati was concerned with receiver Tyre Brady, a transfer from Miami of Florida, Litton found his tight end in key situations. ”It shows the IQ of our guys.
+It isn’t the new personnel.
+It is guys coming in trying to get better and execute.
+That guy, Cincinnati head coach Luke Fickel, was a defensive guru at Ohio State.
+He throws so much at you.
+We had to study film and execute.”

 Litton was 21-of-34 passing for 233 yards, Yurachek had six receptions for 77 yards and Keion Davis had 20 carries for 93 yards and a touchdown for Marshall (3-1).